theseyan/mpack-zig/README.md

 ## Testing

 Unit tests are present in the `test/` directory.

+Note that these tests are limited and do not cover everything.
 PRs to improve the quality of these tests are welcome.

 ```
 zig build test